Modern approaches for evaluating treatment effect heterogeneity from clinical trials and observational data: Summary and discussion

 There is also understanding of usefulness of holistic approach to modeling HTE utilizing ideas from model averaging, e.g., via Super-learners that may help overcame limitations of specific approaches.
 As we illustrated with our small simulation study, even cleverly designed methods (such as Causal forests) may fail for specific scenarios because one of their sub-tasks (e.g propensity modeling) may perform poorly and other methods that would deal with this sub-task much batter can be leveraged.

 Inference for HTE is another challenging area.
 One the one hand, there is a need to produce reliable ``gate-keeping'' strategies that would allow a researcher/sponsor/regulator to rule out HTE by failing to reject the overall hypothesis of the presence of heterogeneity in treatment effects.
 Unfortunately, the power of such procedures seems low\cite{ImaiLi2022, Sun2022} making such strategies unattainable.
-Another important task is inference on ITR contrasting proposed ITR with the appropriate benchmark (such as ``current patuce'' in the real world setting).
+Another important task is inference on ITR contrasting proposed ITR with the appropriate benchmark (such as ``current practice'' in the real world setting).
 The operating characteristics of existing approaches is not well documented and understood and need improvement.
-In many cases na\"ive inference for target causal parameters ignoring estimation of nuisance parameters at previous stages leads to incorrect inference, however, there are clever and principled ways of estimating causal parameters while ignoring uncertainty in fitting nuisance functions, e.g., using cross-fitting estimates of efficient influence functions/curves in direct estimation of ITR by value search\cite{vanderLaan2015} and other approaches\cite{Lee2017, Huang2020, Guo2021}.
+In many cases na\"ive inference for target causal parameters ignoring estimation of nuisance parameters at previous stages leads to incorrect inference, however, there are clever and principled ways of estimating causal parameters while ``ignoring'' (or being immune to) uncertainty in fitting nuisance functions, e.g., using cross-fitting estimates of efficient influence functions/curves for a target estimand such as in direct estimation of ITR by the \textit{value search}\cite{vanderLaan2015} and in some other approaches.\cite{Lee2017, Huang2020, Guo2021} In many situations efficient root-$n$ consistent estimators of the causal parameters (including those targeting HTE) can be constructed (under feasible assumptions) using the ``targeted learning'' or ``debiased'' machine learning paradigm.\cite{Hines2021, Boileau2022, Li2023}